 Please see Year Abroad, Under the Teaching & Learning Tab for more information.

 This module must be passed in order to proceed to the following year.

 *Year 3: Advanced Entry Students

-Choose from Core/List A1/List B to the value of 30 credits
+Choose modules from List A or List B to the value of 30 credits

 Students will take the following modules:

-Choose a module(s) from List A2 below to the value of 30 credits
+Choose from List A or List B below to the value of 30 credits

 List A2 (Year 4 language use)

 *The modules below are available to advanced level students only

 The information on the programme page reflects the intended programme structure against the given academic session.
 If you are a current student you can find structure information on the previous year link at the top of the page or through your Department.
 Please read the important notice regarding changes to programmes and modules.